Imperial German influence on Chile: Military emulation of Imperial Germany

 During the War of the Pacific, many high-ranking officers won valuable insights into the state of the army and became aware that the army required rebuilding.
 Losses, material destruction, and organizational flaws regarding strategic planning and officer training, were noted by officers like Emilio Sotomayor and Patricio Lynch, who approached President Santa María arguing the need of good schools and technical departments for the military.
-Another factor that supported the emulation, the deliberate systematic imitation of the military technology, organisation, and doctrine of one country by another was the danger of war with Argentina.
+Another factor that supported the emulation, the deliberate systematic imitation of the military technology, organisation, and doctrine of one country by another (Note: Joao Resende-Santos in Neorealism, States, and the Modern Mass Army (page 3, 9-10) uses "emulation" instead of "prussianization" as a broader term.
+He says: "Crossnational emulation occurs in a wide variety of areas and by an equal variety of state and nonstate entities ...
+Emulation in all forms, by firms or states whether in economic or military areas is driven by the same pressures of competition and based in the same political criterion.") was the danger of war with Argentina.
 The emulation was backed by a broad coalition of civil and military leaders.

 Chile hired a French military training mission in 1858, and the Chilean legation in Berlin was instructed to find a training mission during the War of the Pacific in 1881.
 But large-scale emulation of the Prussian Army began in 1886 with the appointment of Captain Emil Körner, a graduate of the renowned Kriegsakademie in Berlin.
 Also appointed were 36 Prussian officers to train officer cadets in the Chilean Military Academy.
 The training occurred in three phases; the first took place from 1885 to 1891 during the presidency of Domingo Santa María, the second was the post-civil-war phase, and the third was the 1906 reorganization.

 The emulation was focused in armaments, conscription, officer recruitment and instruction, and general staff organization as well as military doctrine (adopted in 1906).
 It was extended also into military logistics and medical services, promotions, retirement, salary regulation and even uniforms (adopted in 1904), marching styles, helmets, parades, and military music.
+(Note: The Chilean Historical and Military Museum in Santiago has a section devoted to Prussian influence in the Chilean Army.)